OSAdams/get-motivated-else-laugh/README.md

 - CSS3
 - JavaScript
 - jSON
-- API
+- HTTPie

 ## Live Demo

 https://osadams.github.io/ajax-project/

+## Current Features

+- Users can view a home screen that allows them to generate Motivational Quotes or Dad Jokes
-This project enables users to view Motivational Quotes or Dad Jokes.
+- Users can view Motivational Quotes or Dad Jokes and save their favorite Quote or Joke

-If a user sees a particular Quote or Joke that they like, they can favorite those particular texts!

-When a user wants a pick-me-up or a good laugh, they are able to view their favorited Quotes or Jokes!
+- Users can view all favorited Motivational Quotes
+- Users can view all favorited Dad Jokes

-Future features include:
+## Future Features

-Being able to delete a favorited quote or joke from the users favorited list.
+- Users can delete a Quote or Joke they no longer want to be saved in their favorites

-Users can share a quote or joke with their friends.
+- Users can share a Quote or a Joke to social media